 The terms and conditions were accepted.
-One of them was that the

-Appellant takes over part of the debt and provide security for its repayment.
+One of them was that the Appellant takes over part of the debt and provide security for its repayment.
 The Appellant entered into the mortgage contract with UCB.

-The latter ' refrained from auctioning General Parts'

-property.
-That is what amounted to good consideration for

-the mortgage as held by the Court of Appeal.
+The latter refrained from auctioning General Parts' property.
+That is what amounted to good considerations for the mortgage as held by the Court of Appeal.

-The second leg of the Appellant's contention appears to be that upon the UCB taking out a suit in the High Court against General Parts for recovery of the total debt, including the shs.700m/ = , forbearance and therefore consideration for the mortgage, lapsed.
-In the Appellant's written submission, after reference to the error in the judgment of the Court of "2.6... if the Court of Appeal was alive to the above date of repayment (i.e. 1.12.93) as constituting relief and therefore forbearance, then it ought to have come to a different conclusion, as before the date of repayment had reached, UCB had already demanded for the loan repayment, upon a purported breach of the rescheduling arrangement by General Parts through the institution of HCCS NHo.
-386 of 1993."
+The second leg of the Appellant contention appears to be that upon the UCB taking out a suit High Court against General Parts for recovery of the total debt, including the shs.700m/=, forbearance and therefore consideration for the mortgage, lapsed.
+In the Appellant's written submission, after reference to the error in the judgment of the Court of Appeal on the date on which the repayment of the shs.700m/= was due to commence, it is submitted:

+"2.6..... if the Court of Appeal was alive to the above date of repayment (i.e. 1.12.93) as constituting relief and therefore forbearance, then it ought to have come to a different conclusion, as before the date of repayment, upon a purported breach of the rescheduling arrangement by General Parts through the institution of HCCS No.386 of 1993."

 I do not agree.
-I find nothing in the judgments of the Court of Appeal indicating that the Court's error (on the date when repayment of shs.700m/= was due to start) in any way influenced the Court's holding that UCB did forbear from recovering the shs.
+I find nothing in the judgments if the Court of Appeal indicating that the Court error (on the date when repayment of shs.700m/= was due to start in any way influenced the Court's holding that UCB did forbear from recovering the shs.
 700m/= in consideration of the mortgage.
-The fact that UCB filed suit in September 1993 with a view to recover the amount from General Parts does not wipe away the fact that for two years at the very least, UCB had refrained from recovering the debt.
+The fact the UCB filed suit in September 1993 with a view to recover the amount from General Parts does not wipe away the fact that for two years at the very least, UCB had refrained from recovering from the debt.
 In my view, that suit did not invalidate the mortgage contract.